phillvancejr/Cpp-Go-Zig-Odin/README.md

 # C++ vs Go vs Zig vs Odin vs D vs Janet vs Swift vs Nim
 A series of small test programs to figure out which of the languages I like best.
 I don't plan on dropping C++ but I'd be willing to replace Go with Zig or Odin if I like them.

+#### UPDATE 08/28/23
+## Go vs C#
+I think C# has earned its place for me as a primary tool.
+I still love Go due to its simplicity so I'll still find use for it, especially for Wasm graphics demos since .NET wasm is too large currently, though if a future version of .NET wasm (or a js compiler) can produce small enough code I'll reconsider C# for browser graphic demos.
+Here are the pros and cons for me of Go vs C#:

+### Go
+* `+` Simple
+* `+` super easy C/ffi interop
+* `+` Easy and small distributable executables
+* `+` Feels like C plus
+* `+` Wails for UI is cool
+* `+` Fyne for UI is simple
+* `-` Wails for UI uses 4 langauges, html, css, javascript & Go
+* `-` Wails (and most webview based uis) on mac has startup flash/flicker
+* `-` Fyne doesn't support topmost/always on top windows

+### C#
+* `+` flexible distribution with .NET reliant programs which are very light and also self contained executables
+* `+` LINQ is cool
+* `+` Blazor is cool
+* `+` MAUI is cool
+* `+` Avalonia is for me, the best cross platform gui framework in any language
+* `+` Unity
+* `+` Godot
+* `+` ASP.NET <!--* `+` <a href="https://github.com/nimgl/nimgl">Beef</a> is a very C# like language that compiles to LLVM.
+Could use this if C# is too slow or large when doing graphics-->
+* `-` Non Native self contained .NET exe's are about 5 times the size of go
+* `-` wasm is currently very large at around 4 Mb
+* `?` always adding new often useful features, maybe the most rapidly developing language and platform.
+This could be good or bad but so far I like the direction its headed so mostly positive for me, but it does make the language/platform harder and harder to learn.

+I have use cases for both languages.
+If C# is too slow/large as in the case of wasm I'd probably use Go and if that is even larger/slower than I want I can always use C++.
+I think between Go, C#, C++ and Javascript, I've got most of my interests covered

+## C#
+C# enters the competition.
+I've been keeping an eye on .NET and C# for a while and the last few versions of .NET have been focusing on some very cool features that I've been waiting to test, namely: Wasm, Top Level Statements (C# 9) and new Native Aot with .NET 8.

+The Native AOT is very cool allowing C# to be compiled into small self contained executables and brings C# closer to Go in terms of distribution.
+The coolest feature for me personally is that Native AOT exes can not only call into foreign libraries but actually statically link native libraries as well.
+This makes C# a compelling choice especially for me, due to the .NET MAUI and Avalonia libraries for GUI programming.
 ## C++
 I love C++.
 Despite its ugly bits, its still my favorite.
 And programming successfully in it makes me feel like a superhero even with trivial programs
 ## Go